pivotal/cf-onboarding/PREP_CHECKLIST.md

 - [ ] Import the CSV into each Tracker project (Taskbar > More > Import CSV > Choose File)

 ### LastPass Setup
+- Skip this step for participants who are not authorized to access closed-source content (e.g. Pivotal Labs client participants.)
-- [ ] Give all participants access to the shared LastPass folder:
+- [ ] Give participants access to the shared LastPass folder:
   - LastPass > Sharing Center > Shared-CF SF Onboarding > Manage > Invite Users (A list of emails works here.)
 ### Workstation Setup
 Note: local IT departments can sometimes help with workstation setup.
 (Helpful for remote facilitation.)